leparking/eloquent-sortable/README.md

 The settings in this file will apply to all sortable models, but can be overridden on each model with the `$sortable` property.

-Here is the available settings with their defaults:
+Here are the available settings with their defaults:

 ```php
 return [